 A level 4 student should be familiar and comfortable with the basics and is now moving beyond sporting activity.
 From this point forward, they have to connect to the Martial Arts foundation and combat application of the syllabus.
 They need to be prepared for a much deeper course of study to achieve their goals.

 Students are introduced to an additional range of cuts, parries and wielding techniques that allow fighters to flow seamlessly from one action to the next.
-This is achieved using the first 10 exercises of the 8 Spheres Geometry of Combat, incorporated within the Large Circle Cutting Form:
+This is achieved using the first 10 exercises of the 8 Spheres Geometry of Combat:

 - The Eight Points of Cutting